|Oracle® Enterprise Manager Ops Center Concepts Guide

 Oracle Enterprise Manager Ops Center provides a comprehensive set of templates for all assets, including the virtualization platforms and logical domains.
 Deployment templates contain the basic building blocks that you can use to create your customized plans.

-Use firmware provisioning to add or update firmware on servers or chassis.
-You create and maintain the library of firmware images in the Enterprise Controller Software Library.
+You can use firmware provisioning to add or update firmware on servers or chassis.
+You can create and maintain the library of firmware images in the Enterprise Controller Software Library.